-The SBR program and the Terrestrial Ecosystem Science (TES) program constitute the Environmental System Science (ESS) activity within the Climate and Environmental Sciences Division (CESD).
-The overarching goal for ESS is to advance a robust predictive understanding of terrestrial ecosystems extending from “bedrock to tree-tops” and from global to molecular scales through an iterative cycle of model-driven experimentation and observation.
-SBR and TES program managers work closely together to coordinate these two separate programs to advance their shared goal of developing a holistic understanding of terrestrial ecosystems to address DOE’s energy and environmental missions.
+The SBR program and the Terrestrial Ecosystem Science (TES) program constitute the Environmental System Science (ESS) activity within the Climate and Environmental Sciences Division (CESD) [see also the CESD 2018 Strategic Plan (PDF; 14MB)].
+The overarching goal for ESS is to advance a robust, predictive understanding of terrestrial ecosystems extending from “bedrock to treetops” and from global to molecular scales through an iterative cycle of model-driven experimentation and observation.
+SBR and TES program managers work closely together to coordinate these two separate programs and advance their shared goal of developing a holistic understanding of terrestrial and subsurface ecosystems to address DOE’s energy and environmental missions.

-SBR research also is leveraged with other program offices within the Office of Science:
+SBR research also is leveraged with other program offices within DOE's Office of Science:

 Internal DOE and external programs complementing SBR research or actively leveraging SBR-funded activities include:

 The SBR program supports mission-oriented research performed by (1) integrated research programs (scientific focus areas) at national laboratories; (2) university researchers with multidisciplinary capabilities; and (3) university-based “exploratory” research for new concepts, tools, and approaches.
 Funding opportunities are posted at grants.gov.

 No current announcements